k1nky/libzbxhaproxy/README.md

 # libzbxhaproxy
 This project provides monitoring of HAProxy servers. **libzbxhaproxy** is natively compiled Zabbix agent module, written in C. The module enables discovery and monitoring of HAProxy servers stats and general information.
-Using the `LoadModule` directive in a zabbix agent configuration.

-A preconfigured Zabbix Template is also included.
+More about Zabbix agent modules see [Zabbix documentation](https://www.zabbix.com/documentation/4.0/manual/config/items/loadablemodules).

 ## How it works
 **libzbxhaproxy** is  a shared library used by Zabbix agent daemon and loaded on startup.
 The module extends Zabbix agent functionality with keys: